Henry Denny & Sons was the largest bacon producer in Europe.

 Henry Denny was elected as Mayor of Waterford in 1854.

 Denny introduced improvements to existing curing techniques.
-He began to cure bacon with ice from 1854.
+He began to cure bacon using ice from 1854.
 Known as “mild curing”, it made the bacon more palatable by using much less salt for preservation.
-Large shipments of block ice had to be imported from Norway.
 Denny was granted a patent for this process from 1857.

-The ice curing process allowed bacon to produced during the summer months for the first time.
+By importing large shipments of block ice from Norway, bacon could be produced during the summer months for the first time.
 Irish meat could now be exported year round.

 Abraham Denny enters the business